Which place is cheaper, Kansas City or New Orleans?

 The winter attracts plenty of travelers to both New Orleans and Kansas City.
 Most visitors come to New Orleans for the shopping scene and the cuisine during these months.

 The spring brings many poeple to New Orleans as well as Kansas City.
+The spring months attract visitors to New Orleans because of the activities around the city.

 The sun comes out a lot this time of the year in Kansas City.
 People are often attracted to the plentiful sunshine in New Orleans this time of the year.
 In the spring, New Orleans often gets more sunshine than Kansas City.
 New Orleans gets 254 hours of sunny skies this time of year, while Kansas City receives 231 hours of full sun.